hashgraph/asset-tokenization-studio/sdk/README.md

    - configuration: factory contract Hedera Id, resolver contract Hedera Id, common, equity and bond business logic keys the SDK will connect to.
 This data must be aligned with the selected “network”.
    - factories: list of factories and their respective environments in case the wallet allows for the network to be switched.
    - resolvers: list of resolvers and their respective environments in case the wallet allows for the network to be switched.
-   - businessLogicKeysCommon: list of common keys and their respective environments in case the wallet allows for the network to be switched.
-   - businessLogicKeysEquity: list of equity keys and their respective environments in case the wallet allows for the network to be switched.
-   - businessLogicKeysBond: list of bond keys and their respective environments in case the wallet allows for the network to be switched.

 - Response
    - SupportedWallets: List of supported wallets.